svanderbleek/svanderbleek/README.md

 ## Hi 👋

-This is my professional portfolio.
-If you'd like to chat, I'm always interested in talking about computer science and the tech industry or offering early and mid career mentorship.
-Reach out to me on X.
+This is my small portfolio.
+If you'd like to chat DM me on X.

 ## Some Background